Long Gone (film): Plot

-Cantrell signs a slick-fielding but light-hitting second baseman named Jamie Weeks (Dermot Mulroney), fresh out of high school.
-Weeks soon falls for a virginal and church-going local girl, Esther Wrenn (Katy Boyer), who is looking to escape Tampico.
-Cantrell also signs a power-hitting, strong-armed catcher, Joe Brown (Larry Riley), who is African American.
+Cantrell signs a slick-fielding but light-hitting second baseman named Jamie Don Weeks, fresh out of high school.
+Weeks soon falls for a virginal and church-going local girl, Esther Wrenn, who is looking to escape Tampico.
+Cantrell also signs a power-hitting, strong-armed catcher, Joe Brown, who is African American.
 Because this is the Deep South during the 1950s, to keep local bigots and Ku Klux Klan off his back, Cantrell lies that Brown is a Venezuelan named José Luis Brown who can't speak any English.

 With the addition of these new players, the Stogies go on a red-hot winning streak.
 On the verge of a pennant, however, Cantrell is told that throwing the big game would give a substantial boost to his sagging career.
 He is offered a managerial position in the minor leagues with the Cardinals organization, on the condition he does not show up for the final game.
 If he plays, his future managerial career is over.

 Brown, poverty-stricken since childhood, is also bribed not to play (with the promise of a fancy car).
 The team's owners, the Buchmans, are involved in the match-fixing as well.
 They set up a trivial yet undeniable scandal in which Cantrell could be implicated in betting on his team's games (for $1.00 per game), giving them leverage by which they can threaten to have him suspended for life.

 While the pennant-deciding game is being played at Tampico, Cantrell and Brown meet at a local bar where they discuss their moral and ethical dilemmas.
 Brown erupts in anger, smashing his new car with his baseball bat.

 They elect to hurry to the park and play, much to the anger and regret of the owners.
-Cantrell instructs the PA announcer to introduce Brown by his actual name, Joe Louis Brown.
+Cantrell instructs the PA announcer to introduce Brown by his actual name, Joe Louis Brown, revealing his true ethnicity as African-American.

+Seeing Cantrell on the field, the Cardinals' owners visibly tear up Cantrell's contract with their organization.
+Thanks to the involvement of Cantrell and Brown, the Stogies win the game and the pennant.
+Even though the Buchmans are complicit in the game-fixing scheme, they are swept up in the crowd excitement and join in the celebration.

+Cantrell confesses to Dixie that he doesn't know if he has a future in baseball, and proposes marriage.
+The film ends with the Stogies hosting a double wedding — Cantrell marrying Dixie and Jamie marrying Esther.

 Cast

+Production

+Several scenes were done in the Silver Ring Cafe in Ybor City, Tampa, Florida.